-'Nice attacker does not represent Islam', says Trudeau
+'Nice attacker does not represent Islam', Canadian PM Trudeau says

 Canadian Prime Minister Justin Trudeau, deplored Thursday's deadly stabbings in the French city of Nice, saying that the perpetrators "do not get to define Muslims” and are unrepresentative of Islam.